developer-student-club-thapar/PermissionApp/README.md

 - Clone your fork of your repo on your pc.
 - [Add Upstream to your clone](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork)
 - Every change that you do, it has to be on a branch.
 Commits on master would directly be closed.
-- Make sure that before you create a new branch for new changes,syncing with upstream is neccesary.
+- Make sure that before you create a new branch for new changes,[syncing with upstream](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) is neccesary. is neccesary.

 ## How to run the project locally?
 1. Clone the repository